grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 "I'll put Bastian on sonar.
 It will be fucking fine."

-"You need Bastian to run the trim tanks and Owen to steer the boat.
+"You need Bastian to run the trim tanks and Gregory to steer the boat.
 You need to keep yourself free to think about tactics --- tactics are what will make this plan successful, or not."
 Hemi paused.
 "Besides, Cassandra can do this."

 There was silence from the radio for a minute.
 Then: "alright Hemi.
 It's your fuckin' plan, I fuckin' defer to you.
 I'll put her back on sonar.
 If she kills us all, just know my last thought will be that you were fucking wrong."